 Because carrots are an excellent source of the antioxidants alpha-carotene and beta-carotene, which are converted to Vitamin A in the body, as well as potassium, fiber, and other vitamins, they can provide important health benefits for your four-legged friend.
 For starters, carrots are extremely rich in vitamin A, which can improve your pet’s vision and overall eye health; in fact, not getting enough vitamin A can lead to eye infections and even vision loss.
 Vitamin A can also help boost your pet’s immune system and keep their skin healthy.

 Carrots are also a good source of both Vitamin K, essential to blood clotting, and Vitamin B6, which helps turn carbohydrates, fats, and protein into energy.
 Lastly, the high fiber content of carrots also means they can help promote a healthy digestive tract and regular bowel movements for your pooch.
 It’s no surprise that many popular wet and dry dog foods and treats already contain carrots.
-While the amount of carrots present in your dog’s food won’t necessarily meet their total vitamin needs, they are a common addition in many dog food formulas because of their array of nutritional benefits.
+While the number of carrots present in your dog’s food won’t necessarily meet their total vitamin needs, they are a common addition in many dog food formulas because of their array of nutritional benefits.

 Better yet, chomping on raw carrots can also help improve your dog’s dental health.
 Carrots in their raw form can help dogs maintain strong teeth because of the amount of chewing it takes to eat them; these veggies can also act as a polishing agent to keep your four-legged friend’s smile clean and healthy.